Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - We can scan specific ports for example `5900` for remote desktop, `6667` for IRC (Internet Relay Chat) service- a backdoor communicatio channel for botnets and trojan downloaders.
 If these ports show up as open on the scan its a significant vulnerability

+- `zenmap` is a software that makes it easy to examine results of the nmap scan with a user interface

 **Other methods of scanning**
 - One method is shown above
 - massscan